Abraham Lincoln: Vampire Hunter: Production

 The film Abraham Lincoln: Vampire Hunter was first announced in March 2010 when Tim Burton and Timur Bekmambetov paired to purchase film rights and to finance its development themselves.
 The book's author, Seth Grahame-Smith, was hired to write the script.
 20th Century Fox beat other studios in a bidding war for rights to the film the following October.

 In January 2011, with Bekmambetov attached as director, Benjamin Walker was cast as Abraham Lincoln.
 He beat Adrien Brody, Josh Lucas, James D'Arcy, and Oliver Jackson-Cohen for the role.
 Additional actors were cast in the following February.
 Filming began in March 2011 in Louisiana.
 The film had a budget of $99.5 million and was produced in 3D.

 Release

-Abraham Lincoln: Vampire Hunter was originally scheduled to be released in 2D and 3D on October 28, 2011, but was later pushed back to June 22, 2012.
+Abraham Lincoln: Vampire Hunter was originally scheduled to be released in 2D and 3D on October 28, 2011, but the release date was later pushed back to June 22, 2012.
 The movie premiered in New York City on June 18.
 Abraham Lincoln: Vampire Hunter also made an unconventional debut with a screening for troops deployed in the Middle East.
 The movie was screened to over 1,800 sailors aboard the Navy aircraft carrier USS Abraham Lincoln, just before its Refueling and Complex Overhaul (RCOH) at Newport News, Virginia.
 Several of the film's stars attended the screening, including Anthony Mackie, Erin Wasson and Benjamin Walker, who dressed in character as Abraham Lincoln.
 The screening marks the first time that a major motion picture made its debut for United States servicemembers.